MicrosoftDocs/azure-docs/articles/machine-learning/data-science-virtual-machine/dsvm-ml-data-science-tools.md

 ---

 # Machine learning and data science tools
-Azure Data Science Virtual Machines (DSVMs) has a rich set of tools and libraries for machine learning available in popular languages, such as Python, R, and Julia.
+Azure Data Science Virtual Machines (DSVMs) have a rich set of tools and libraries for machine learning available in popular languages, such as Python, R, and Julia.

 Here are some of the machine-learning tools and libraries on DSVMs.